chuhsuanlee/flyingtrain/README.md

 # flyingtrain - Document

-Package that uses an iterative parser to retrieve transport models and the total passenger capacity from a long JSON transport list in a txt file
+Use an iterative parser to retrieve transport models and total passenger capacity from long JSON transport list in a .txt file

 ## Installation
-This package can be installed with `pip`<br>
-Copy-paste and run this command in the terminal
+This project is packaged with Python 2, and can be installed with `pip`.
+Copy-paste and run this command in the terminal:
 ```
 pip install flyingtrain
 ```

-## Docker
+## Docker (supplementary solution)
-* This project is also dockerized, [Docker](https://docs.docker.com/install/) needs to be installed to run this project in containerization method.
+* This project is also dockerized.
+[Docker](https://docs.docker.com/install/) needs to be installed to run this project in containerization method.
 * The [Dockerfile](Dockerfile) uses ​`python:2`​​ as base image.
 * There are some feasible commands as indicated in ​[Makefile​](Makefile), or simply execute ​ `make help`, it will show the Make commands that can be used.
 (We will go through more in detail later)